Centribo/Unity-Shader-Basics-Tutorial/README.md

 	return OUT;
 }
 ```
 What this function does is take a vertex that is represented in local object space, and tranforms it into the rendering camera's clip space.
 Notice we're passing along the transformed point by setting OUT.position's value.
+If you want to learn more about this, [here](https://learnopengl.com/Getting-started/Coordinate-Systems) is a great discussion on what these spaces are and their purposes.

-Next, we'll give an output to our fragment function:
+Next, we'll make our fragment function return a solid green colour:
 ```
 fixed4 fragmentFunction (v2f IN) : SV_TARGET {
 	return fixed4(0, 1, 0, 1); //(R, G, B, A)